k8ssandra/k8ssandra/docs/content/en/tasks/migrate/_index.md

 ## Restrict traffic to dc1

-Client traffic should be restricted to `dc1` by selecting it as local datacenter and using only `LOCAL_` consistency levels (or `QUORUM`).
+Client traffic should be restricted to `dc1` by selecting it as local datacenter and using only `LOCAL_` consistency levels.
 This will ensure consistency during the expansion to a new datacenter.

 ## Create a K8ssandraCluster resource
 The cluster is now ready for the expansion to a new datacenter created by k8ssandra-operator.